-as a simple equation between generalized TKNN invariant and topological order parameter.
+as a simple equation between the generalized TKNN invariant and the topological order parameter.
 The proof will be organized in the following steps.
-Firstly, we can understand the formula Eq.\ref{Formula} in terms of an integration over a Chern-Simons form on $M\times T$, and in turn a characteristic class of a complex vector bundle on $M\times T\times T$.
+Firstly, we can interpretate the formula Eq.\ref{Formula} in terms of an integration over a Chern-Simons form on $M\times T$, and then a characteristic class of a complex vector bundle on $M\times T\times T$.
 Secondly, we should go to another perspective that we view this bundle as a direct sum of two bundles, where each of them comes from a tensor product of a bundle on $M$ with a line bundle on $ T\times T$.
-Finally, we will do some calculations using the property of Chern character. \\ \\ The first step is basically contained in the Appendix \ref{A}.
-According to example in this appendix, the topological order parameter $\mathcal{N}_{2n}$ equals to the minus of $(n+1)\text{'th}$ Chern character of the twisted bundle on $M\times T\times T$, which is constructed by gluing the trivial bundle $\underline {\mathbb C}^N$ on $M\times T\times \{0\}$ and $M\times T\times \{1\}$ via $\widetilde{\mathcal G}(\omega, k)=\omega +G(0,k)$.
+Finally, we will do some calculations using the property of Chern characters. \\ \\ The first step is basically contained in the Appendix \ref{A}.
+According to example in this appendix, the topological order parameter $\mathcal{N}_{2n}$ equals to the minus of the $(n+1)\text{'th}$ Chern character of the twisted bundle on $M\times T\times T$, which is constructed by gluing the trivial bundle $\underline {\mathbb C}^N$ on $M\times T\times \{0\}$ and $M\times T\times \{1\}$ via $\widetilde{\mathcal G}(\omega, k)=\omega +G(0,k)$.
 We will denote this bundle $\widetilde{E}$, so we claim that the topological order parameter is given by the following simple characteristic class

 We can also continuously deform the gluing map $\widetilde{\mathcal G}(\omega, k)$ and obtain an isomorphic twisted bundle because of following isomorphisms: